Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Preliminaries

+When either one of the above conditions (and hence both) are satisfied, we say that the complex torus has/is with {\it sufficiently many complex multiplications}, and also that the rational Hodge structure is {\it with sufficiently many CM}.
+In the case a complex torus $M$ (and its rational Hodge structure on $H^1(M;\Q)$) with the property (i), (ii) admits a polarization, we say that $M$ is a {\it CM abelian variety}, and the Hodge structure is of {\it CM-type}. \end{defn}

 \begin{rmk} It may seem a little odd to use different jargons for one and the same properties, (i) and (ii), depending on whether existence of a polarization is guaranteed or not.
-That is because the properties (i) and (ii) mean a lot more when they are combined with a polarization.
+Such a choice of jargons partially reflects the fact that the properties (i) and (ii) mean a lot more when they are combined with a polarization.